Taught course

 Course content

-The PGDE consists of 18 weeks study at the university, plus 19 weeks in professional practice in schools.
+The PGDE consists of 18 weeks study at the university, plus 18 weeks of professional practice in schools.
 The placements in schools are arranged nationally and you will be placed in schools within travelling distance of your home or term-time address.

-This course is offered at nine of our partner colleges who work in partnership with their local authority.
-It is also offered in partnership with the Scottish Borders council for applicants based in the Borders and registered through Moray College UHI.
+This course is offered at eight of our UHI campuses who work in partnership with their local authority.
 You will be required to have a home or term-time address in the local authority area of your chosen campus.
-Graduates of the course will hold provisional registration as a Primary Teacher with the General Teaching Council for Scotland.
+It is also offered in partnership with the Scottish Borders council for applicants based in the Borders, who become registered through UHI Moray.

 Special features